 Juli K. Dixon, Ph.
 D., is a professor of mathematics education at the University of Central Florida (UCF).
 Dr. Dixon is focused on improving teachers' mathematics knowledge for teaching so that they can communicate and justify mathematical ideas and expect their students to do the same.
 Prior to joining the faculty at UCF, Dr. Dixon was a secondary mathematics educator at the University of Nevada, Las Vegas, and a public school mathematics teacher in urban school settings at the elementary, middle, and secondary levels.
 She is a prolific writer of K-12 books, textbooks, book chapters, and articles.
 A sought-after speaker, Dr. Dixon has delivered keynotes and other presentations throughout North America.
 She is an author of Houghton Mifflin Harcourt’s (HMH’s) Into Math, Go Math, and AGA and Integrated Mathematics for High School as well as for Waggle (K-8 Mathematics).
-She is also co-author of Solution Tree’s Making Sense of Mathematics for Teaching book and video series.
+She is co-author of Solution Tree’s Making Sense of Mathematics for Teaching book and video series and author of The Fact tactics™ fluency program: Building reasoning skills for multiplication in grades 3-6 also published by Solution Tree.
 Especially important to Dr. Dixon is the need to teach each and every student.
 She shares her personal story of supporting her own children with special needs to learn mathematics in an inclusive setting.
 Dr. Dixon received a bachelor's degree in mathematics and education from SUNY Potsdam, a master's degree in mathematics education from Syracuse University, and a doctorate in curriculum and instruction (with an emphasis in mathematics education) from the University of Florida.

 - Mathematics Education